Bahrain Grand Prix

 More recently Bahrain has taken 2nd position on the calendar, between Australia and China for the 2016, 2018 and 2019 seasons.
 Even with the introduction of new races in the 2020 season, Bahrain continues to host the second race with newcomer Vietnam slotting in third place behind the Gulf Air sponsored event.

 Bahrain will play host to the first round of the 2024 FORMULA 1 season.

 What’s it like to drive this circuit?

 The track highlights that drivers look forward to is the challenge of executing Turn 10.
-The downhill left hander is tight and off-camber while the lightning fast run through Turn 12 gives drivers a chance to feel their car come to life.
+The downhill left-hander is tight and off-camber while the lightning fast run through Turn 12 gives drivers a chance to feel their car come to life.
 Overtaking is possible on the Bahrain circuit so drivers are open to fight for position on track making it quite an aggressive run especially at Turn 1, Michael Schumacher Turn where breaking needs to be exact to navigate the tight bend.

 Is the Bahrain Grand Prix a good one to go to?

-Bahrain has been able to treat racing fans to some fantastic dog fights through its history.
+Bahrain has been able to treat racing fans to some fantastic dog fights throughout its history.
 The overtaking ability makes for some thrilling race-long battles that can often keep crowds guessing for place points until the very end.
 Less than 50% of winners have started on pole with positions repeatedly swapped and won back over the course of the night.
 For this reason the race action has been dubbed a duel in the desert.